HuaiYu-Yang/t265-orangepi-ros/README.md

 # T265 On Orange Pi ROS Noetic
+If you need to use this project, you need to download the release into the project folder and rename the folder to 'bundle'.
+This folder contains four parts, which the automation script will handle automatically.
+You only need to unzip the zip files; there is no need to extract the tar parts.
+This file already includes all the offline dependencies required for compilation.

 Offline-friendly Intel T265 setup for Orange Pi arm64 on Ubuntu 20.04 / ROS Noetic / Python 3.8.